 Setup Tips: Standoff, Pierce Height, and Kerf Compensation

-Although machine settings vary by torch and material, you’ll get consistent, square edges by locking in three fundamentals: standoff, pierce height/delay, and kerf compensation.
+Machine settings vary by torch and material, but you’ll get consistent, square edges by locking in three fundamentals: standoff, pierce height/delay, and kerf compensation.

 Maintain consistent standoff to stabilize the arc, reduce bevel, and protect consumables; verify with a feeler gauge.

-Set pierce height at 1.5–2× the steady-state cut height to shield the nozzle from blowback, then index down to cut height after the pierce delay expires.
+Set pierce height at 1.5-2× the steady-state cut height.
+This shields the nozzle from blowback.
+Then lower to cut height after the pierce delay expires.

-Apply kerf compensation in CAM/CNC: offset toolpaths by measured kerf width, inside for holes, outside for profiles.
+Apply kerf compensation in CAM/CNC.
+Offset toolpaths by measured kerf width.
+Go inside for holes, outside for profiles.

 Reference kerf charts per metal and thickness, then fine-tune with cut samples to reduce waste and hold tolerance.